steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-recall that in `src/prshmem.rs` we wrote a function `init_redis_buffer` to initialize shared memory without new type. in \_PG_init we make a call to it and also we create a Background worker with the name `PGRedis Experiment` and then we set the function this BackgroundWriter should manage which is `postgres_redis_background`.
+recall that in `src/prshmem.rs` we wrote a function `init_redis_buffer` to initialize shared memory without a new type. in \_PG_init we make a call to it and also we create a Background worker with the name `PGRedis Experiment` and then we set the function this BackgroundWriter should manage which is `postgres_redis_background`.

 We also make a call to `set_library`; this notifies the name of the shared library where the function managed by the background writer exists in.
 We then call `.load` to register the background writer and start it when needed